Music and Dance classes in Santiago de Cuba July 2014

 Ritmacuba has been organizing programs in the music, dance and culture of Cuba since 1989.
 More than just courses, Ritmacuba offers a chance to immerse yourself in the culture and life of the city of Santiago de Cuba.
 Your contact with teachers, musicians and dancers will allow you to establish a good rapport with Cuban people.
 Ritmacuba offers an extremely flexible program that you can adapt to your needs with up to four classes a day, plus a special opportunity to participate in Santiago's biggest annual event, Carnaval.
+Languages of instruction are French and Spanish.
+Some knowledge of one of these languages is strongly recommended.
 Comfortable accommodation in a casa particular (private home) will be arranged for you and will include breakfast.
 Cuban box lunches are also included and will be served at the Alliance Française where all of the courses will be given.
 The accommodations we arrange are within walking distance of the Alliance française in the neighbourhood of Reparto Vista Alegre for your convenience.

 Ritmacuba band 2011, Veinte Años Check out Ritmacuba's research videos and videos of previous years' summer programs on their youtube channel www.youtube.com/user/ritmacuba